d8ahazard/glimmr/readme.md

 sudo su
 bash <(curl -s https://raw.githubusercontent.com/d8ahazard/glimmr/dev/script/setup_linux.sh)
 ```
-You may want to reboot your computer after exectution if it's a first-time install...

 Note: Glimmr is installed as a service, and can be stopped/started by running "sudo service glimmr start"
 or "sudo service glimmr stop" respectively.